syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 * Based on Font Color
 * Based on Cell Color

-I> Currently XlsIO don’t support sorting based on cell icon, parsing and serialization of its sorting details.
+N> Currently XlsIO don’t support sorting based on cell icon, parsing and serialization of its sorting details.

 **Based** **on** **Cell** **Values**